-I’m an award winning vegetarian wholefood blogger, writer and recipe developer.
-My blog showcases home cooked food with a twist.
-I admit to having a sweet tooth and I’m particularly keen on chocolate and baking.
+I admit to having a sweet tooth and I’m particularly keen on baking and chocolate.
 That said, I like to think there is a nourishing element in all of my cooking.
-I cook with local, foraged and home grown ingredients where possible and I love a well stocked larder.
-I also get excited about experimenting with novel ingredients and unusual combinations.
+I cook with local, seasonal and foraged ingredients where possible and I love a simple recipe.
+I also get excited about experimenting with new ingredients and unusual combinations.

 So why Tin and Thyme?